• Resources

 Header

-Company’s name, a special GRN number and the date of receipt
+The company’s name, a special GRN number, and the date of receipt

 Supplier’s Information